The statement below, made at the 2016 oathtaking in the Scottish Parliament, has been widely interpreted:

 This form of sacral kingship has been presented by various parties as an extension of various traditions from the Vedic to the 'Celtic'; but we need only look at the range of inputs - including the early indigenous traditions, far reaching international contacts and on-going Christian participation - to see Atlantic practices folding into a regionally quite unique form of inauguration and sovereignty.

 Did it work, were such kingships in anyway removed from feudal models or kings such as James I and VI who became obsessed with self-professed divinity.
 Conflict and the pursuit of personal power certainly continued.
-However, Adomnan's Law of the Innocents, (essentially an early Geneva convention protecting women, children and clerics), was enacted and agreed across much of Scotland/ Pictland and Ireland under this scheme; and as petty kingdoms developed into clans a tradition of the head of a clan as a custodian of the land and its people appears to have persisted until quite recent times.
+However, Adomnan's Law of the Innocents, (essentially an early Geneva Convention protecting women, children and clerics), was enacted and agreed across much of Scotland/ Pictland and Ireland under this model of sovereignty; and as petty kingdoms developed into clans a tradition of the head of a clan as a custodian of the land and its people appears to have persisted until quite recent times.